Owenliu50377/Owenliu50377.github.io/_pages/about.md

 📚 I am currently working as a research assistant in the Department of Economics at USC.
 And also I am open to jobs in the Artificial Intelligence field.

-📚 At the same time, I am also wokring in China Mobile International Research Institute as a Gernerative AI Engineer.
-The work comprising building long text generation model similar to **STORM** and building Text2SQL Agent similar to **Vanna**.

 # Selected Experience

 ## 📕 Research Assistant at University of Southern California (2024.4 - Present)